 You can use the Customizer to modify Appearance settings in a live preview.

-To access the Customizer for your current theme, you can go to Appearance → Customize in your dashboard, or click the Customize button on the active theme listed in Appearance → Themes.
+To access the Customizer for your current theme, you can go to My Sites → Customize in your dashboard, or click the Customize button on the active theme listed in Appearance → Themes in your WP-Admin dashboard.
 A third way to reach the Customizer is by hovering over your site or blog name in the main toolbar and selecting Customize from the drop-down list:

-You can also preview what your site content would look like in a different theme, by clicking the Preview button on any theme in Appearance → Themes.
+You can also preview what your site content would look like in a different theme, by clicking the Preview button on any theme in Appearance → Themes in the WP-Admin Dashboard.
 When previewing another theme, you can also change other Customizer features, and then decide whether to keep them (by clicking Save) or getting rid of them (by clicking Cancel).

-At the bottom of the screen, three buttons let you simulate what your site looks like at a few common devices sizes, like desktop, tablet, and mobile phone.
+At the bottom of the screen, three buttons let you simulate what your site looks like at a few common device sizes, like desktop, tablet, and mobile phone.